Lochzin/Sprite-Render-Tool-Wiki/docs/en/Output.md

 ---

+## Open Output Folder

+The **Open Output Folder** button, located next to the `Output Path` field in the **Output** section, provides quick access to your output directory:

+- **Opens the folder**: Launches your system's file explorer (Windows Explorer, macOS Finder, or Linux file manager) at the output path location
+- **Automatic path conversion**: Converts Blender relative paths (starting with `//`) to absolute paths before opening
+- **Creates missing folders**: If the output folder doesn't exist, it will be created automatically before opening
+- **Cross-platform**: Works on Windows, macOS, and Linux

+This is especially useful when you want to quickly check your rendered sprites or verify the output location without manually navigating through your file system.

+---

 ## Tips

 - Always set `render.filepath` to a **directory**, not a file name.
 The add-on validates the path before rendering and will show a clear error if the path is invalid.